emmt/InterpolationKernels.jl/docs/src/basics.md

-yields a Lanczos re-sampling kernel of size 6 (see [Interpolation kernels](kernels.md) for an exhaustive list of kernels implemented in `InterpolationKernels`) and using floating-point tytpe `Float64` for computations.
-The same kind of kernel with a specific floating-point type, say `T`, is created as:
+yields a Lanczos re-sampling kernel of size 6 (see [Interpolation kernels](kernels.md) for an exhaustive list of kernels implemented in `InterpolationKernels`) and using the default floating-point type (that is, `Float64`) for computations.
+The same kind of kernel with a specific floating-point type, say `T`, can be created by:

 ```julia
 ker = LanczosKernel{6,T}()